algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 Before you are ready to publish your algorithm it's important to go through this [Algorithm Checklist]({{site.baseurl}}/algorithm-development/algorithm-checklist) and check out this blog post for <a href="https://algorithmia.com/blog/advanced-algorithm-design">Advanced Algorithm Development <i class="fa fa-external-link"></i></a>.

-Both links will go over important best practices such as how to create a good algorithm description, add links to external documentation and other important information.
+These resources provide important information on best practices, including how to write a good algorithm description and how to add links to external documentation.

 ## Publish Algorithm

-Once you've developed your algorithm, you can publish it and make it available for others to use.
+Once you've developed your algorithm, you can publish it, which makes it available for others to use.

 To learn how to publish your algorithm you can refer to the Algorithm Development [Getting Started Guide]({{[site.baseurl}}/algorithm-development/your-first-algo#publishing-your-algorithm).